-Hundreds of heavy hearts gathered in Fernie this weekend to say goodbye to the men lost in last month’s tragedy.
+Hundreds of heavy hearts gathered in Fernie this weekend to say goodbye to the men they lost in last month’s tragedy.

 A sea of people circled around a stage and bonfire in the soccer field at Fernie Secondary School Sunday.

-Family, friends, co-workers, and neighbours came together in tribute of Wayne Hornquist, Lloyd Smith and Jason Podloski who all died due to an ammonia leak at the arena October.
+Family, friends, co-workers, and neighbours came together in tribute of Wayne Hornquist, Lloyd Smith and Jason Podloski who all died due to an ammonia leak at the local arena October.
 17th.

-The memorial included prayers, songs and memories of what the men had meant to their loved ones and to the community.
+The memorial included prayers, songs and memories of what the men had meant to their loved ones and the community.

 City Councillor Joe Warshawsky gave the eulogy for Hornquist.